angular/angular/aio/content/guide/cli-builder.md

 * In the builder source directory, we have created a new test file `my-builder.spec.ts`.
 The code creates new instances of `JsonSchemaRegistry` (for schema validation), `TestingArchitectHost` (an in-memory implementation of `ArchitectHost`), and `Architect`.

-* We've added a `builders.json` file next to the builder's [`package.json` file](https://github.com/mgechev/cli-builders-demo/blob/master/command-builder/builders.json), and modified the package file to point to it.
+* We've added a `builders.json` file next to the builder's `package.json` file, and modified the package file to point to it.

-Here’s an example of a test that runs the command builder.
+Here’s an example of a test that runs the copy file builder.
-The test uses the builder to run the `node --print 'foo'` command, then validates that the `logger` contains an entry for `foo`.
+The test uses the builder to copy the `package.json` file and validates that the copied file's contents are the same as the source.

 <code-example
   path="cli-builder/src/my-builder.spec.ts"